noislabs/network-metrics/README.md

 ## How to start

 1. Copy `config.example.json` to `config.json` and adjust it to your needs
-2. Run `deno run --allow-read --allow-net main.ts`
+2. Run `deno run --allow-read --allow-net --allow-env main.ts`

 ## Installation